What is inclued with an NSRide Membership?

 Do I have to register online?

 Yes please!
 The club is run by volunteers and it takes lots of time to process a manual (hard copy) registration.
-Online registration reduces paperwork for our volunteers and it is very easy and quick to do.
+We have also gone fully digital with our membership cards.
+Once you register online, you will receive a link to add your membership card to the virtual wallet on your smartphone. .

 How do I join the club?